gritGmbH/xplanbox/xplan-database/xplan-database-docker/README.md

 * XPLAN_DB_PASSWORD: Password of the app user.
 Default: xplanbox
 * XPLAN_DB_INIT_USER: Name of the init user.
 Default: initxplanbox
 * XPLAN_DB_INIT_PASSWORD: Name of the password user.
 Default: initxplanbox

-### Deprection notice

-The SQL-Scripts located in `src/main/resources` are deprecated and will be removed in a future version.